 \section{Introduction}

+\IEEEPARstart{E}{nergy} markets have been notoriously operated by monopolies with vertically integrated providers spanning energy generation, transmission and distribution.
+Recently, retail choice in energy markets was introduced to enable residential, industrial and commercial customers to select retail suppliers in electricity and natural gas in several countries like the US, the UK, Australia, New Zealand, Denmark, Finland, Germany, Italy, the Netherlands and Norway \cite{zhou17retail, MK16retail}.

-Retail choice in energy markets aims to provide diverse options to residential, industrial and commercial customers by enabling selectable purchases of electricity and natural gas from multiple competitive retail suppliers \cite{zhou17retail}.
-Traditionally, the energy sector is a notoriously monopolized industry with vertically integrated providers spanning energy generation, transmission and distribution.
-Limited options of energy suppliers and tariff schemes have been available in most of the world.
-However, the energy sector is being restructured by deregulation, and new legislation has been launched worldwide to promote more competitive energy retail markets, giving customers higher transparency and more options.
-Liberating the energy retail markets to competitive suppliers not only allows more affordable tariff schemes and better savings to customers, but it also encourages more customer-oriented and flexible services from suppliers.
-With more bargaining leverage, customers can also influence the energy suppliers to be more socially conscious and sustainable toward a low-carbon society.
-Furthermore, the emergence of virtual power plants \cite{WML12vpp}, where household PVs and batteries are aggregated as an alternate supplier, can become a new form of energy suppliers in competitive retail markets.
+This trend is driven by deregulation to promote more competitive retail energy markets, giving customers higher transparency and more options.
+Liberating the retail energy markets to competitive suppliers not only allows more affordable tariff schemes and better savings to customers but also encourages more customer-oriented and flexible services from suppliers.
+Furthermore, the emergence of virtual power plants \cite{WML12vpp} where household PVs and batteries are aggregated as an alternate supplier, may become a new form of energy suppliers in competitive retail energy markets.

-In competitive energy retail markets (including electricity and natural gas), there is a separation between utility providers (who are responsible for the management of energy transmission and distribution infrastructure, as well as the maintenance for ensuring its reliability) and energy suppliers (who generate and deliver energy to utility providers).
+In competitive retail energy markets (including electricity and natural gas), there is a separation between utility providers (who are responsible for the management of energy transmission and distribution infrastructure, and the maintenance for ensuring its reliability) and energy suppliers (who generate and deliver energy to utility providers).
 Energy suppliers are supposed to compete in an open marketplace by providing a range of services and tariff schemes.
-With retail choice, customers can shop around and compare different energy plans from multiple suppliers, and then determine the best energy plans that suit their needs.
+With retail choice, customers can compare different energy plans from multiple suppliers and determine the best energy plans that suit their needs.
 The switching from one supplier to another can be attained conveniently via an online platform, or through third-party assistance services.